codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 1. Running commands inside Docker images
 1. Pushing Docker images to different registries

+It is important to understand that each Codefresh account also includes [a free private Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/).
+So by using Codefresh you can start pushing Docker images right away.

 If you are using Docker commands directly in your Jenkins file or prefer to take advantage of the scripted variant of Docker image management then you can easily convert both approaches to Codefresh YAML like below:

 #### Building Docker images

+The most basic Docker operation is building an image.
+You will need a Dockerfile and a directory to use as build context (usually the same folder that contains the Dockerfile).

 `docker command`
 ```